maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 With exploratory testing, you need to appreciate learning.
 Learning shows up by your ideas changing, and ideas changing change your actions.
 You should notice when your ideas change.
 It is expected, welcomed, and makes you better.
 You can’t have the best answers available at the time you know the least.

-With an application you have never seen before, it is clear you now know the least.
+With an application you have never seen before, it is clear you *now* know the least.
 It is harder to appreciate how that is true on your day-to-day job, with the same application with new changes coming in.
 Yet it is the same: at start you may know a lot, but you still know the least about that specific change and its impacts on the application compared to what you can know given proper time to explore it.

+Working in pairs or ensemble on generating ideas, we find people do better with versatile ideas than on their own.
+Then again, having a lot of ideas before you know anything that would help you prioritize or target your testing isn't going to be the best use of your time.
+Recognize what you think is most pressing on your list of ideas.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide9.png)

 The application we test on this Exploratory Testing Foundations course is called E-Primer.
 It’s a little application for people who want to check their English writing to master e-prime – a way of writing English avoiding the “be” –verb in all its formats.

-I chose this application because I was under impression it is not target-rich application for testers.
+We chose this application because we were under impression it is not target-rich application for testers.
 That is, it is not so full of bugs that you should consider it ridiculous.
 Having tested it, I know it has its share of issues.
+And to begin with, the version we styled for this course has one major issue that the original did not have and we haven't yet fixed it.

 We can figure out what the application is and what it does by using it.
 Also, name of the application gives us a hint and allows us to research e-prime further should we want to.

+At this point, let's not yet go and use the application.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide10.png)